12 injured, 1 missing in Russia’s military depot fire

-MOSCOW (AP) — Powerful explosions at a military depot in Siberia have injured 12 person and left one missing, and forced over 16,500 people to leave their homes, officials said Tuesday.
+MOSCOW (AP) — Powerful explosions at a military depot in Siberia have injured 12 people and left one missing, and forced over 16,500 people to leave their homes, officials said Tuesday.

 A fire erupted Monday at an ammunition depot near the city of Achinsk in eastern Siberia’s Krasnoyarsk region, triggering massive blasts that continued for about 16 hours.